MicroEJ/docs/ApplicationDeveloperGuide/repository.rst

 2. In :guilabel:`Module Manager` group, click on :guilabel:`Import Repository`.
 3. Select the module repository ``.zip`` file, and then click on :guilabel:`Finish`.

+The import may take some time.
+The module repository is unzipped in the folder ``${user.dir}/.microej/repositories``, and the settings are updated.

 ..
    | Copyright 2020-2021, MicroEJ Corp.
 Content in this space is free
    for read and redistribute.
 Except if otherwise stated, modification